Austrian Film Museum: The Invisible Cinema

 The concept of an "Invisible Cinema" first emerged in conversations between Peter Kubelka and architects Johannes Spalt and Friedrich Kurrent around 1958, before the founding of the Austrian Film Museum.
 The cinema was envisaged as a machine that serves as a relay between director and audience, with an architectural space that is completely focused on the image and sound of the film.
 In 1989, on the occasion of the 25th anniversary of the Film Museum, the "Invisible Cinema" was opened according to Peter Kubelka's concept: a black-in-black screening room, a "seeing and hearing machine" that strives for the highest possible concentration on the cinematic event itself.
 Kubelka had already realized his concept of the "Invisible Cinema" at the opening of the Anthology Film Archives in New York in 1970.

 In October 2003, in consultation with Peter Kubelka, Friedrich Mascher and Erich Steinmayr realized the "Invisible Cinema 3" at the same location, now significantly renovated and expanded, with new seating and improved possibilities for image and sound reproduction.

 Zyphius

-From 1964 to 1984, the Austrian painter and graphic artist Gertie Fröhlich designed over a 100 posters for the Austrian Film Museum and was also responsible for choosing the Film Museum's trademark logo: the magical fable creature "Zyphius", which she found amongst renaissance illustrations of mythical animals.
+From 1964 to 1984, the Austrian painter and graphic artist Gertie Fröhlich designed over 100 posters for the Austrian Film Museum and was also responsible for choosing the Film Museum's trademark logo: the magical fable creature "Zyphius", which she found amongst renaissance illustrations of mythical animals.